instana/content/ibmmq/README.md

 ## Usage of the IBM MQ test JAR file

-You can get the whole usge with the command: java -jar ./testMQ.jar
+- You can get the whole usage with the command: java -jar ./testMQ.jar java -jar ./testMQ.jar

 The output is like: